 Who is eligible to take part?

-To be eligible, postgraduate taught students must be fully enrolled.
+To be eligible, postgraduate taught students must be fully enrolled and in the following categories:

 Students are not eligible to complete the survey if they are: